 Political writing is the act of sharing or discussing events and situations of a political nature.

-Political writing is a genre of essay, article, or other work that deals with political matters.
+Political writing is a genre of the essay, article, or other work that deals with political matters.

 What is political writing, and why is it important?